J. C. Hallman: Awards

 Hallman received a McKnight Artist Fellowship in fiction in 2010, and the John Simon Guggenheim Foundation in the general non-fiction category in 2013.
 Hallman also won a Pushcart Prize in 2009 for this short story, "Ethan: A Love Story," first published in Tin House Magazine.
 His essay, "A House is a Machine to Live In," was featured in the 2010 Best American Travel Writing, edited by Bill Buford, which features the residential cruise ship, MS The World.

+In 2024, Hallman received a National Endowment for the Arts fellowship for his work on "Say Anarcha."